Pilates is a series of low-impact mat-based exercises designed to improve posture, strength, flexibility, mobility and overall wellbeing.

 Everyone brings their own mat which is used to perform each exercise.
-Sometimes I bring along pieces of small equipment to use in class too eg resistance bands.
+Sometimes we use small pieces of equipment eg resistance bands.

 We start by aligning our body and practising our Pilates breathing.
 We then move into our Pilates exercises.
 We always finish with some relaxing stretches.

 I provide demonstrations and talk everyone through how to perform each exercise.
 I also provide progressions and alternatives so that everyone is challenged and able to exercise safely.

 All exercises are performed slowly and with control.

 Wear comfortable clothing, eg jogging bottoms / leggings and a T-shirt.

 Trainers are not worn during class but you will probably want to leave your socks on to keep you warm.